Controlled rehearsal proof

 Shows: a real bounded Rails change completed through the full SDF anatomy

-Status: draft/open controlled proof
+Status: draft/open controlled rehearsal proof

 Governed PR anatomy